- Several Steam Link input lag issues are often caused by the lack of a newer and faster router.

 The boxes from the Enable hardware encoding are set to default.
 By checking them, you will ensure maximum performance for your device and make Steam Link display latency issues a thing of the past.

-If Steam Link is not going full screen, as many users claim these days, just check out this dedicated guide, and will be able to solve the problem.
+If Steam Link is not going full screen, as many users claim these days, just check out this dedicated guide, and you will be able to solve the problem.

 4. Change Steam Link’s streaming settings